Short-Range Protocols External Radio Coexistence

 The radio coexistence feature allows the application to interface with several types of packet traffic arbiters (PTAs).
-This allows for better radio performance for devices using multiple interfering radios simultaneously, like a combination of IEEE 802.15.4 and Wi-Fi.
-The PTA arbitrates the requested radio operations between all radios to avoid interference, increasing the performance of the radio protocols enabled simultaneously.
-The exact arbitration algorithm is dependent on the specific PTA used.
+PTAs arbitrate the requested radio operations between all radios to avoid interference, providing better radio performance to devices using multiple interfering radios simultaneously, like a combination of IEEE 802.15.4, Bluetooth® Low Energy (LE), and Wi-Fi.
+The arbitration algorithm used can vary between PTAs.

 The radio coexistence feature is not needed for the arbitration between Bluetooth LE and IEEE 802.15.4 in dynamic multiprotocol applications, as the dynamic multiprotocol does not use PTA for the arbitration.

 The radio coexistence feature allows short-range protocol drivers (e.g. IEEE 802.15.4, Bluetooth LE) to communicate with the packet traffic arbiter (PTA) using MPSL CX API.
 The MPSL CX API is hardware-agnostic and separates the implementation of the protocol driver from an implementation specific to given PTA.
 To perform any radio operation, the protocol drivers must first request the appropriate access to the medium from the PTA.
 The request informs the PTA implementation about which radio operations it wants to perform at that moment or shortly after, and what is the priority of the operation.
 The radio operation can be executed only when the PTA grants it.
 When the PTA revokes access to the medium during an ongoing radio operation, the radio protocol must abort this operation immediately.
 When the radio operation is finished, the protocol driver must release the requested operation.